Dr John Kirkegaard: improving farm productivity and sustainability

 Dr Kirkegaard has been awarded a:

-2009 Grains Research and Development Coorporation (GRDC) Seed of Light award which recognises excellence and achievement in grains research extension and communication.
+- 2009 Grains Research and Development Corporation (GRDC) Seed of Light award which recognises excellence and achievement in grains research extension and communication.

 See a list of scientific papers published by Dr Kirkegaard on the next page.